 - A deuteron (ab) with a +1 charge shield fuses with a proton (b+) to make a helion (abb) with a +2 charge shield.

 - The +2 charge shield helion (abb) captures an electron (e-), losing a +1 charge shell to make a triton (ab+a) with a +1 charge shield.
 A triton is a two neucleon cluster, a deuteron (ab), and a neutron (a), below a common +1 charge shield.

 In the center of the drawing, the small black dot is the electron (e-).
-The electron is the smallest stable object in nature, and with a diameter of 0.1376 fm, is noticeable at this scale.
+The electron is the smallest stable object in nature, and with an estimated diameter of 0.1376 fm in this model, is noticeable at this scale.
 The electron has a one negative charge shell with a shield thickness of 0.01435 fm.
 All charge shield thickness (red rings) are graphically shown not to scale.

 The next circle shaded light grey with a red ring (+2 charge shield) is the two deuteron cell alpha (He4, 2ab), the smallest nuclide in nature with a diameter of 3.362 fm.
 Even the (+1 charge shield) of the free one cell deuteron (H2, ab), with a diameter of 4.2848 fm, is larger than the alpha.